mjordan/GitBags/README.md

 Even Linus Torvalds admits that Git "[sucks](http://osdir.com/ml/git/2009-05/msg00051.html)" at handling big files.
 The larger the file, the longer Git operations like `add` take.
 This is a problem, since Bags may contain large numbers of big files.
 One work around for this problem is to create "light" GitBags.
 All this means is that you add only the tagfiles (bag-info.txt, manfiest-md5.txt, etc.) to your Git repo, and not the payload files in your Bag's /data directory.

 Any modification to a payload file will result in a new checksum for that file, so updating the manifests for a Bag will result in a change to the manifest files (and in bag-info.txt if you use the Payload-Oxum tag).
 For this reason, Git is able to track changes to payload files even if those files are not included in the Git repo.
-An additional benefit of light GitBags is that they won't get nearly as large as GitBags that version large files
+An additional benefit of light GitBags is that they won't get nearly as large as GitBags that version big files

+Light GitBags have a couple of disadvantages:

-The disadvantages of light GitBags are 1) the payload files are not versioned (in other words, you will be able to tell if a payload file was modifed, but not retrieve the pre-modified version of the file), and 2) if you clone a light GitBag, the payload files will not be included in the clone (but you can copy and move the GitBag using normal operating system commands).
+1. the payload files are not versioned (in other words, you will be able to tell if a payload file was modifed, but not retrieve the pre-modified version of the file)
+2. if you clone a light GitBag, the payload files will not be included in the clone (but you can copy and move the GitBag using normal operating system commands).

 Here is an example of creating a light GitBag.
 I have a Bag with the following contents: